How we operate: Funding appeals

 We aim to ensure that all funding decisions are transparent and supported by the publication of relevant facts and analysis, funding principles and methods of calculation.

-Where a college or university wishes to appeal against a funding decision, a written submission stating the grounds for the appeal should be addressed to the Secretary to the Council in the first instance.
+Where a college or university wishes to appeal against a funding decision, a written submission stating the grounds for the appeal should be addressed to the Secretary to the Board in the first instance.

 All appeals will be registered.
-The Secretary to the Council will carry out a review of the funding decision and will respond in writing within 15 working days of receipt of the appeal.
+The Secretary to the Board will carry out a review of the funding decision and will respond in writing within 15 working days of receipt of the appeal.
 Where a full response within 15 working days is not possible, a letter will be sent to the institution outlining progress towards a response and setting a target by which to respond, usually within a further 15 working days.

-Where a conflict of interest arises which would leave the Secretary to the Council compromised in reviewing the funding decision, this stage of the appeal will be carried out by a director who has had no material involvement in the circumstances giving rise to the appeal.
+Where a conflict of interest arises which would leave the Secretary to the Board compromised in reviewing the funding decision, this stage of the appeal will be carried out by a director who has had no material involvement in the circumstances giving rise to the appeal.